brkalmar/fetch_mediawiki_configuration/README.md

 ## Usage

-Use `cargo run --` followed by the arguments to run the script.
+The project uses the [cargo package manager](https://doc.rust-lang.org/cargo).
+Build and run in the usual manner.

-Pass argument `--help` for more information:
+Pass command line argument `--help` for more usage information.
+For example:
 ```shell
 cargo run -- --help
 ```